For additional information please contact Student Affairs

 Baton Rouge Association of Women Attorneys Scholarship

-An annual scholarship is awarded to a female second or third year law student who has demonstrated financial need along with leadership involvement in community or civic activities that benefit women.
+An annual scholarship is awarded to a female second- or third-year law student who has demonstrated financial need along with leadership involvement in community or civic activities that benefit women.
 Special consideration is given to students who would not otherwise receive a scholarship.
-Students apply directly to the association for this scholarship.

 Baton Rouge Legal Scholarship